 The radiator in your car usually contains a significant amount of aluminum.
 This makes it worth selling separately.
 Your radiator is fairly easy to remove from the vehicle, as it is normally placed right up front, behind the grille.
 You can sell your car’s radiator at a scrapyard or a car parts recycling facility.

-JunkCarMedics.com Parts Tip: When removing your radiator, be sure to drain out the coolant first and dispose of it properly.
+JunkCarMedics.com Parts Tip: When removing your radiator, drain out the coolant first and dispose of it properly.

 Valuable items underneath your car

-Putting your car up on a lift, or otherwise raising it off the ground safely, will give you a good view of some value-packed parts, either attached to the chassis or suspended underneath, that can be turned into ready cash.
+Putting your car up on a lift or raising it off the ground safely will give you a good view of some value-packed parts attached to the chassis or suspended underneath that can be turned into ready cash.

 Your catalytic converter

-JunkCarMedics.com Parts Tip: If you can’t unbolt your catalytic converter from the rest of the exhaust system, then you will need to cut it off, allowing a short length of exhaust pipe on each end of the converter.
+JunkCarMedics.com Parts Tip: If you can’t unbolt your catalytic converter from the rest of the exhaust system, you must cut it off, allowing a short length of the exhaust pipe on each end of the converter.
 And please don’t open up your catalytic converter in search of precious metals – you won’t find any!
-Theses metals have become part of a ceramic material which the exhaust gases flow through inside the converter housing.
-Specialized recycling equipment must be used to separate the precious metals from the ceramic, so that these valuable elements can be reclaimed.
+These metals have become part of a ceramic material, which the exhaust gases flow through inside the converter housing.
+Specialized recycling equipment must be used to separate the precious metals from the ceramic so that these valuable elements can be reclaimed.
 Don’t try this at home!

 Your wheels and tires

-The wheels and tires on your junk car can definitely be sold separately to make you a few extra bucks.
-These items are also very easy to remove from your car.
-Depending what you have, its condition, and how much demand there is for it, there are a few different scenarios that could possibly work for you.
+The wheels and tires on your junk car can be sold separately to make you a few extra bucks.
+These items are also easy to remove from your car.
+Depending on what you have, its condition, and the demand for it, a few different scenarios could work for you.
 This assumes that we are talking about aluminum alloy wheels and not base-level steel wheels (which have a much lower value both to scrapyards and potential second owners):

-- Sell the wheels and tires as a set to someone who owns the same make and model: This is the easiest solution if both items are in good condition, as you will be able to sell everything in one shot, without having to remove the tires from the wheels.
+- Sell the wheels and tires as a set to someone who owns the same make and model: This is the easiest solution if both items are in good condition, as you can sell everything in one shot without having to remove the tires from the wheels.
 An ad on Craigslist should do the trick.
-You can also look for an online owner’s forum for your car – post the set as a pickup-only item for buyers in your specific area.
+You can also look for an online owner’s forum for your car – post the set as a pickup-only item for buyers in your area.

-- Sell the wheels and tires separately: Many tire retailers will purchase your used tires, as long as they are in saleable condition.
-That usually means that the tires are evenly worn, with at least half the tread remaining, and no damage.
-Other options are a site like Sell My Tires or Craigslist.
-Your wheels can then be sold on Craigslist, eBay, or an owner’s forum if they are in decent condition, or to a scrapyard for their aluminum content if they are not.
+- Sell the wheels and tires separately: Many tire retailers will purchase your used tires if they are in saleable condition.
+That usually means the tires are evenly worn, with at least half the tread remaining and no damage.
+Other options are sites like Sell My Tires or Craigslist.
+Your wheels can then be sold on Craigslist, eBay, or an owner’s forum if they are in decent condition or to a scrapyard for their aluminum content if they are not.

 - Take the set directly to the scrapyard: If your set of wheels and tires consists of bald tires on severely banged-up alloy or steel wheels, do not pass Go – head directly to your local scrap yard and accept whatever scrap value they will give you.
 They should be willing to remove and recycle the tires before they send the aluminum for reprocessing into new metal, saving you the added cost.

-JunkCarMedics.com Parts Tip: Be very careful when raising your car to remove the wheels and tires.
-Be sure that the car’s full weight is supported on something solid (and not just a jack) so that it remains stable after the wheels are off.
+JunkCarMedics.com Parts Tip: Be careful when raising your car to remove the wheels and tires.
+Ensure the car’s full weight is supported on something solid (not just a jack) to remain stable after the wheels are off.

 Valuable items on the inside of your car

-Riding inside your car with you are some items that have significant value, and that can put some cash into your pocket.
+Riding inside your car with you are some items with significant value and can put cash into your pocket.